GPJAlameda/devart-template/project_posts/2014-03-26-Fix-issues-and-Clean-Up.md

 Now the issue is solved!!

-## Housekeeping
+## Code Housekeeping

+Another good practice.

-Finally some housekeeping made me add "mar15.js" that is almost the same than "mar14.js".
+I add "mar15.js" that is almost the same than "mar14.js", but I prefer to remove the cube animation code even if I like it, because I think is noise adding.

+I leave a comment for a future improvement, I think this is clear and easy to do, but not now.

+Generally, I remove comment code that is not adding value or is part of tests.

+Since we are using a code repository tool, is not necessary leave commented code unless it have a clear objective.

+Close to the finish line!